AineNicD/pands-project/README.md

 * [Cmder console emulator](https://cmder.net/), a pre-configured software package that provides you with a great terminal emulator.

-* [Visual Studio Code](https://code.visualstudio.com/), this source-code editor will assist you in saving annd editing your code.
+* [Visual Studio Code](https://code.visualstudio.com/), this source-code editor will assist you in saving and editing your code.

 * [Anaconda](https://www.anaconda.com/distribution/), a free and open-source distribution of the Python programming language.
 Anaconda is popular because it brings many of the tools used in data science and machine learning with just one install, so it's great for having short and simple setup.
 It has all the libraries needed to write and implement the programs in this project.